canax/router/README.md

 Anax Router module.

-A standalone router supporting request methods, extracting arguments from path, validating arguments.
+A standalone router supporting request methods and extracting and validating arguments from path.

-The router will try all routes, by the order they were added and execute all matching routes.
-Usine `exit()` will prevent futher routes from being matched.
+The router will try matching routes by the order they were added and execute all matching routes, one after the other.
+Use `exit()` to prevent further routes from being matched.